 When taking online drum lessons for the first time, it can be difficult to establish a practice routine.
 One of the most common questions I am asked is "How much should I practice?".
 My personal view has always been that there are actually two important points here - how much to practice, but also what to practice.

 When I designed Drum Ambition, it was always with the assumption that most people simply do not have huge amounts of time to dedicate to practice - there are simply too many other life priorities.
 That is why we purposely kept the videos short with no more then five groove/fill variations at a time, and always leave you with a practice tip.
-We want this process to be manageable, attainable and above all, enjoyable.
+We want this experience to be manageable, attainable and above all, enjoyable.

 Helpful related articles: